-At RF Training we train plumbers, electricians and gas fitters; as such we have to keep on top of the current news in these areas as they may affect our trainees and their customers.
+At Options Skills we train plumbers, electricians and gas fitters; as such we have to keep on top of the current news in these areas as they may affect our trainees and their customers.

 Recently, energy suppliers have been pressured by the government to regulate and, ultimately, lower the cost of their fuel prices as three of the big six energy suppliers have raised their prices by a further 20%.

-These firms have blamed the rise in the price because of the cost of buying it’s energy from wholesalers.
+These firms have blamed the rise in the price because of the cost of buying their energy from wholesalers.

 How does the energy firm set costs for consumers?